Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: The Model

-We choose $\beta_1 = - \frac{\pi}{2}$ and $\beta_2 = + \frac{\pi}{2}$, and $\varepsilon_1, \varepsilon_2 > 0$ are the adaptation rates for the upper and lower triangular parts of the matrix.
-The diagonal elements of the coupling matrix, $k_{ii}$, are set to zero to avoid self-coupling.
-This means that for connections from a lower-index oscillator $i$ to a higher-index oscillator $j$, the coupling tends to adjust with a phase lag of $-\pi/2$ (Hebbian plasticity rule).
-For connections in the opposite direction, the adjustment follows a phase lead of $+\pi/2$ (anti-Hebbian rule).
-For simplicity the upper-triangular (lower-triangular) couplings $k_{ij}$ with $i<j$ ($i>j$) are termed the upper (lower) couplings in the following.
-Throughout the paper we will keep the slow (fast) time scale associated with the anti-Hebbian (Hebbian) rule, respectively, since otherwise we observe only incoherent oscillations.\\ In most previous studies \citep{berner2023adaptive}-\citep{wang2020chimeras} the adaptation rules were chosen symmetric with $\varepsilon_1=\varepsilon_2>0$.
-In these cases, if the phase shift was $\beta_1 = \beta_2 = +\pi/2$, the system typically remained incoherent \citep{kasatkin2017self}, and if the phase shift was $\beta_1 = \beta_2 = -\pi/2$ , two anti-phase clusters could form \citep{kasatkin2017self}. \\ As stochastic extension of the standard Euler method, Equations~\eqref{eq:theta_dynamics} and \eqref{eq:k_dynamics} are integrated numerically using the Euler--Maruyama scheme with a fixed time step $\Delta t = 0.01$ and $\theta_i \mapsto \theta_i \bmod 2\pi$.\\ The initial phases $\theta_i(0)$ are sampled uniformly from $[0, 2\pi)$, while (unless stated otherwise) the initial couplings $k_{ij}(0)$ are drawn from a uniform distribution in $[-1,1]$ with $k_{ii}(0) = 0$.
-The natural frequencies $\omega_i$ are in most cases set to zero, otherwise sampled from a normal distribution with a fixed mean $\omega_{\mathrm{mean}}$ and a fixed standard deviation $\omega_{\mathrm{std}}$.\\ The degree of phase coherence is quantified using two complex quantities, the first and second Kuramoto order parameters:
+Throughout the paper we will keep the slow (fast) time scale associated with the anti-Hebbian (Hebbian) rule, respectively, since otherwise we observe only incoherent oscillations.
+Our motivation for this choice does not directly come from experiments, it is to test the effect of non-reciprocity when it is implemented in the adaptation dynamics by the type and the time scales of adaptation.
+Moreover, for $\epsilon_1=\epsilon_2$ it allows a comparison to the results of the work of \citep{berner2019hierarchical, kasatkin2017self, kasatkin2018effect, aoki2015self} for special choices of their parameters.
+For example, when the phase dynamics includes an additional parameter $\alpha$ to simulate a phase lag of the interaction, we set it to zero unless otherwise stated.
+In previous studies of \citep{berner2023adaptive}-\citep{wang2020chimeras}, the adaptation rules were chosen symmetric with $\varepsilon_1=\varepsilon_2>0$.
+In these cases, if the phase shift was $\beta_1 = \beta_2 = +\pi/2$, the system typically remained incoherent \citep{kasatkin2017self}, while if the phase shift was $\beta_1 = \beta_2 = -\pi/2$ , two anti-phase clusters could form \citep{kasatkin2017self}. \\ As a stochastic extension of the standard Euler method, Eqs.~\eqref{eq:theta_dynamics} and \eqref{eq:k_dynamics} are integrated numerically using the Euler--Maruyama scheme with a fixed time step $\Delta t = 0.01$ and $\theta_i \mapsto \theta_i \bmod 2\pi$.\\ The initial phases $\theta_i(0)$ are sampled uniformly from $[0, 2\pi)$, while (unless stated otherwise) the initial couplings $k_{ij}(0)$ are drawn from a uniform distribution in $[-1,1]$ with $k_{ii}(0) = 0$.
+The natural frequencies $\omega_i$ are in most cases set to zero, for some test runs (not presented) we sampled them from a normal distribution with a fixed mean $\omega_{\mathrm{mean}}$ and a fixed standard deviation $\omega_{\mathrm{std}}$.\\ The degree of phase coherence is quantified using two complex quantities, the first Kuramoto order parameter $R$ \citep{kuramoto1984chemical, acebron2005kuramoto, daido1992order} and the second Kuramoto order parameter $R_2$ \citep{daido1992order}: